PranayUmredkar97/Demand-Predicition-for-Public-Transport/README.md

-# Demand-Predicition-for-Public-Transport
+# **Demand-Predicition-for-Public-Transport**
-Predicting number of tickets booking platform can expect on a particular day and time.
+## **Build a model that predicts the number of seats that Mobiticket can expect to sell for each ride, i.e. for a specific route on a specific date and time.**